shariati/OS-Folder-Icons/PRIVACY.md

 ## 8. Contact Us

-If you have questions about this Privacy Policy, please contact us at [amin@shariati.me](mailto:amin@shariati.me).
+If you have questions about this Privacy Policy, please contact us at [GitHub Discussions](https://github.com/shariati/OS-Folder-Icons/discussions/categories/q-a).